ENG11 English for Business II

 English for Business II is the second course of English as an elective subject.
 It provides a very good basis for communicating effectively in professional settings where the common language is English.
 The foucs is on terminology and professional communication.
 The course is closely related to other courses in the NHH bachelor programme and is tailor-made for those who wish to communicate business-related knowledge in English.
 The course consists of two main components: Business topics and Activities.
 The Business topics comprise the following: UK/US trade, economy and society, Banking, Financial markets, Corporate finance, Business cycles and government intervention, and Language, business and culture.
 Activities comprise e.g. case, presentations and negotiations.

 Upon completion of the course the student

-- can use English economic-administrative and legal terminology and phraseology relevant for Norwegian businesses/organisations, for internal as well as external communication purposes
+- the English economic-administrative and legal terminology and phraseology relevant for Norwegian businesses/organisations, for internal as well as external communication purposes

-- can use the English language system to produce written documents used in business and public organisations
+- the English language system for use in business and public organisations

-- has knowledge of important economic, political and cultural aspects of the UK and USA of special relevance to business and trade
+- important economic, political and cultural aspects of the UK and USA of special relevance to business and trade

 - can give presentations on economic-administrative topics

 - can carry out complex professional activities, such as negotiations, in English in an adequate manner